 The benefits of working in a nanny share are clear: You can earn more caring for multiple families without necessarily having to increase your hours.
 But finding a nanny share that works for you and everyone involved is often not as straightforward.

-To start, nanny shares involve at least three parties: Two families and yourself.
-That often means five adults must all align on schedules, personality and parenting styles, costs and more.
-That’s a lot!
-As a nanny, this means the upfront work of finding the right family matches and interviewing to ensure everyone can work together is extremely important.
+To start, nanny shares involve at least three parties: two families and you.
+That often means several adults must all align on schedules, personality and parenting styles, costs and more.

 Finding a nanny share opportunity

-In most cases, families will pair together first before they start jointly looking for a nanny.
-But in some cases, the nanny can help bring two families into a share.
+In most cases, families will pair up before they start jointly looking for a nanny.
+But in some cases, a nanny can help bring two families into a share.

 Nanny Jeannette Paxia, of Oakland, California, worked in two different nanny shares over the course of six years and found families both ways.
-In the first share she worked for, the two families had joined together and put an ad out for a shared nanny.
-After having a positive experience in that job, Paxia suggested a nanny share to two potential employers the next time she was looking for work, highlighting benefits like socialization and shared costs.
+In the first share she worked for, the two families had gotten together and advertised for a nanny.
+After having a positive experience, Paxia suggested a nanny share to two potential employers the next time she was looking for work, highlighting benefits like socialization and shared costs.

 To find families interested in a share, consider leveraging:

 Social media.
-Local online mom groups and Facebook groups like the Nanny Share can help you connect with folks seek a share.
-Platforms like Nextdoor also often have posts from local parents seeking nannies.
+Local online mom groups and Facebook groups like The Nanny Share can help you connect with folks seeking a share.
+Platforms like Nextdoor, which aims to keep neighbors connected, also feature posts from local parents seeking nannies.

 Nanny-finding websites.
-There are several websites that help you find the right nannies in your area and, in turn, can help families and caregivers connect with nanny shares.
-Care.com has a nanny share tool for families seeking this arrangement.
+There are several websites that help families connect with nannies in their area.
+For instance, Care.com has a nanny share tool for families seeking this arrangement.

 Job listing sites.
-While care-specific sites are great, mainstream job listing sites like Indeed.com or Craigslist can also list nanny share jobs.
+While care-specific sites are great, mainstream job listing sites like Indeed.com or Craigslist might also list nanny share jobs.

 Interviewing for a nanny share